chloeyeo/Tracing-Footprints-of-the-Human-Immune-System-in-Virus-Genomes-with-Machine-Learning/relevant_research_papers/questions.md

 - Effect of evolution of APOBEC3G on evolution of virus genome?
 - Can I use deep learning?
 - What is my end goal?
 Do I want to classify viruses into those whose genes have the relevant proteins caused by host immune response and those who don't have those proteins?
 - What data do I even want?
-Virus genome in general, for many types of viruses.
 - Should I use unsupervised learning for only those viruses that have the proteins present that are the result of host immune response towards virus or should I use unsupervised learning for all viruses generally.